Stuff the Magic Dragon: Antics

 Stuff comes out on the court pre-game to do a skit and toss out T-shirts; during the game, he often ventures around in the stand and does more skits during breaks and between quarters.
 Most skits can be from a trampoline dunk show (by himself or with the Orlando Magic Flight Crew), a pump-up session with giant signs, break-dancing in the middle of the court, or dancing to a song compilation.
 A special song made for the mascot plays during his entrances.
 He also makes grand entrances during special events like the playoffs or opening night where he comes down from the rafters on a zip line or bungee.
 He also has two air-mascot counterparts, Air Stuff and Air Stuff Jr., and has a miniature mascot of him named Mini-Stuff.
 He gained nationwide popularity when he was featured on "The Tonight Show", hosted by Jimmy Fallon, during a dance off with their mascot, Hashtag the panda, during a week-long special in Orlando.
 He also made headlines when he proposed to Kate Upton.

-Stuff is also the host of the annual "Celebrity Mascot Games" that takes place each year at the Amway Center.
+Stuff is also the host of the now-defunct annual "Celebrity Mascot Games" that takes place each year at the Kia Center.
 Each year, mascots from North America come to Orlando and compete in Olympic-style games while being in different colored teams.
 The Mascot Games were made for the non-profit organization, "New Hope For Kids", to raise money and attention for them.
-The games started in 1992 at the old Amway Arena and have continued annually ever since, with exceptions in 2013 (the games took a hiatus due to lack of a new partnership for the company), 2020, 2021 and 2022 (due to the COVID-19 pandemic) In 2023, New Hope For Kids announce the retirement of the event.
+The games started in 1992 at the old Amway Arena and have continued annually until 2019 with the exception in 2013 which was due to lack of a new partnership for the company.
+The Games was originally cancelled from 2020 to 2022, then eventually discontinued.